McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

 Migration to MySql
 ==================================
-Documentation for moving the McGillx reserach data to a relational db.
+Documentation for moving the McGillx reserach data to a relational database.
-We used mysql (since its free) but the mechanism for any other db should be similar.
+We used MySql (since it's free) but the mechanism for any other db should be similar.
+Note that older versions of MySql do not have the datetime(6) type.
+If you're using an older version, you can use datetime instead, but you will lose the full timestamp (it will truncate to the nearest second).

 All code for migrating JSON to mysql is in C# and will be made available on our github at a later date.